 Caring for teeth during and after orthodontic treatment

-Undergoing an orthodontic treatment can leave you with slightly uncomfortable teeth alignment for a little while (because you may not be used to the new way your teeth fit).
-Though it may not be possible to complete avoid this phase, you may be able to minimize any discomfort you’re having by following a few best practices to ensure optimum oral hygiene.
+Undergoing an orthodontic treatment can leave you feeling uncomfortable at times while your teeth adjust.
+It's not totally avoidable, but you may be able to minimize any discomfort you’re having by following a few best practices to ensure optimum oral hygiene.

 Brush & floss regularly

 Brush your teeth after each meal and scrub your tongue as well.
-Having a healthy oral regime that involves brushing twice a day (once in the morning and once right before bed) will keep you away from several oral issues.
+A healthy oral regime involves brushing twice a day (once in the morning and once right before bed).
 Additionally, flossing can help you to remove plaque that doesn’t go away with brushing.

 People wearing braces might want to brush more often, especially after meals.
 And though flossing with braces may seem challenging, there are usually a few simple tricks you can use to do this comfortably.